-Practical implications - This study has clear implications in terms of measuring the importance of WOM and emotions in consumer decision-making.
-It may serve as a useful basis for a practical WOM marketing strategy, which is a critical and increasingly applied element of customer-focused companies' marketing strategies.
+Practical implications - This study has clear implications in terms of measuring the importance of WOM and emotions in consumer decision making.
+It can be a useful basis for a practical WOM marketing strategy, which is a critical and rising element in customer-focused companies' marketing strategy.
+The marketers should stimulate and provide content for PWOM, while attempting to manage and reduce NWOM.

-Originality/value - This paper provides new insights into how WOM works and the interplay between WOM, emotions, and social norm in consumer decision-making.
+Originality/value - This paper provides new insights into how WOM works and the interplay between WOM, emotions and social norm in consumer decision making.

-Key words Word-of-mouth, Emotions, Social norm, Behavioral attitude, Behavioral intention; Structural equation modeling
+Key words Word-of-mouth, Emotions, Social norm, Behavioral attitude, Behavioral intention, Structural equation modeling